joshwadd/Advanced_Lane_Detection/README.md

 ### Previous Region Search:

 If the lane lines have been detected in previous video frames, searching the image blindly is an unnecessary computational expense.
-It is instead more effective to search the region around the lines idenified
+It is instead more effective to search the region around the lines ideni

 ![](https://github.com/joshwadd/Advanced_Lane_Detection/blob/master/output_images/regionsearch.png?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzkwNzAxNzEzXX0=
+eyJoaXN0b3J5IjpbMTY2MTU1Njk3OV19
 -->